 1. Choose Pristine Buds

 The tips have the best flavor, so make sure they are firm and unwilted.
 Do a sniff test, too.
 Asparagus that’s past its prime gets smelly fast.

-- Markets should refrigerate their asparagus or store it standing upright in cold water.
+- A good grocer will chill asparagus or store it standing upright in cold, fresh water.